-From the results, I found out that students in Kuala Lumpur are still not familiar with web-based learning as out of the total, only a few students came across these learning method before.
+From the results, I found out that students is Malaysia are still not familiar with webbased or CD-ROM based learning as out of the total, only 6 students came across these learning method before.
 The rest of the students are still using the traditional method which is from books or through lessons in the classroom.
 Some of them go for tuitions for extra practice and knowledge.
-As the popularity of web-based learning is increasing and the technology progressing rapidly, it is very important to make sure that our society is exposed to the computer technology.
+As the popularity of web-based learning is increasing and the technology progressing rapidly, it is very important to make sure that our society is exposed to the computer technology at a tender age.

-Biology is not the favourite subject among the students.
+Mathematics is not the favourite subject among the students.
 This is because students think it is difficult to understand and lessons in class is not sufficient.
-From the total, only 10 students find it interesting learning Biology.
+From the total, 16 students do have a computer at home.
 When asked whether they would like to learn online, all of the students gave a positive response.
-However, most of them feel it is not productive as they have encountered existing online systems because the topics included are very wide and congested.
-Therefore, IBLS should be developed.
+Therefore, Smartmath should be developed.
+Regarding the language for the system, most students (28) would like it to be in English.
+However, to make Smartmath more versatile, it would be developed in both English and Bahasa Melayu.

-As for the subjects that's going to be included in the system, it's based on the syllabus that's being taught in schools and the survey done.
-Teachers teaching the Biology subject were interviewed and they too agreed that topics to be included in the system should be the syllabus.
+As for the subjects that's going to be included in the system, it's based on the syllabus that's being taught in schools.
+Teachers teaching lower primary were interviewed and they too agreed that topics to be included in the system should be the syllabus.